JeffreyVar/top-shelf/README.md

 ### 🗓️ _Duration: Three-Week-Sprint_

-<p> This application was designed for mobile and built to make cocktail-making easy and accessible. </p>
+<p> This mobile-first application was built to make cocktail-making easy and accessible. </p>
 <p> The search feature allows users to find cocktails by name or ingredient(s).
-If a recipe looks good, it can be saved for future reference.
-Saved cocktail recipes can also be customized to accommodate specific tastes, or users can make their own recipes completely from scratch. <p>
+When a user finds a recipe they like, they can save it for future reference.
+Saved cocktail recipes can also be customized to accommodate a user's specific tastes.
+Or, users can make their own recipes completely from scratch. <p>

 ---

 # Design

 Application flowcharting and wireframes were designed using Figma.
-A great deal of time and effort was spent to ensure the application flowed logically and that the design was user-friendly and consistent throughout.
+Before ever writing a line of code, several days were spent on scoping TopShelf.
+Taking the time to parse through the data from the API, set up the database, design routes, and create each wireframe helped ensure that the application flowed logically.
+The goal was to have a final design that was user-friendly and consistently themed throughout.

 <img src="./README_visuals/figma_wireframes.png">